mithulya-s/client-side_restaurant_website/README.md

 ---

-## 🎯 What It Does
+## What It Does

 **RAFALE** is a complete restaurant experience brought online:

-- 🏠 **Stunning Home Page** - Hero section with immersive video, restaurant story, and featured dishes
+- 🏠 **Home Page** - Hero section with immersive video, restaurant story, and featured dishes
-- 📋 **Dynamic Menu System** - Browse appetizers, mains, desserts, and beverages with intelligent filtering
+- 📋 **Menu System** - Browse appetizers, mains, desserts, and beverages with intelligent filtering
 - 🛒 **Online Ordering** - Add items to cart, fill delivery details, calculate totals in real-time
 - 🖼️ **Gallery** - Showcase restaurant ambiance and dining moments
 - 📝 **About & Contact** - Learn the restaurant's story and get in touch
-- ♿ **Accessibility First** - WCAG compliant with semantic HTML, ARIA labels, and keyboard navigation

 ---

 ## ✨ Key Features

-### 🎨 Pages
-- **Home.html** - Hero section, restaurant introduction, featured dishes, gallery preview, footer
-- **Menu.html** - Interactive menu with XML data source, category-based filtering
-- **OnlineOrder.html** - Full-featured ordering form with live price calculation
-- **About.html** - Restaurant history and philosophy
-- **Contact.html** - Get in touch section
-- **Gallery.html** - Visual showcase of the restaurant
-- **ThankYou.html** - Order confirmation page

 ### 🔍 Smart Filtering
 Filter menu items by: